ldming/runbooks/docs/vault/usage.md

 * `ci/<gitlab-instance>/<project-full-path>/<environment>/outputs/...`: to be used for *writing* secrets to Vault scoped to an environment (primarily from Terraform but it can be from other tools), this path is only readable/writable from CI jobs running for protected branches/environments;
 * `ci/<gitlab-instance>/<project-full-path>/outputs/...`: to be used for *writing* secrets to Vault (primarily from Terraform but it can be from other tools), this path is only readable/writable by CI jobs running from protected branches;

 Additional, a Transit key is created under `transit/ci/<gitlab-instance>-<project-full-path>`, which can be used for encryption, decryption and signing of CI artifacts and anything else.
-Decryption and signing is restricted to the project, while encryption and signature verification is allowed for all, this can be useful for sharing artifacts securirely between projects.
+Decryption and signing is restricted to the project, while encryption and signature verification is allowed for all, this can be useful for sharing artifacts securely between projects.
 See [the Vault documentation about the Transit secrets engine](https://developer.hashicorp.com/vault/docs/secrets/transit) to learn more about it.

 _Terminology:_